howerj/libforth/readme.md

 	make help

 For a list of build options.
+But running:

+	make run

+Will build the interpreter and run it, it will then read from [stdin][].

 This implementation is released under the [MIT][] license.